Have you ever suffered with self-sabotage when it came to accomplishing a goal?

 Much of our behavior is knee-jerk responses to physical and emotional states.

-You’ll find that you can discover better ways to change your state instead of drinking alcohol, downing another coffee, or gobbling down the donut.
+You’ll find that you can discover better ways to change your state instead of drinking alcohol, downing another coffee, or gobbling down a donut.

 Those “uneasy feelings” can be signs of opportunity for action – or a need for a change in mental and physical state.
 They can signal a need for a change in your approach after the emotions settle.